phosxd/Any-JSON/README.md

 ## Types preserved
 Any-JSON automatically re-types values to the type of the property it is assigning to in an `Object`, meaning you can serialize objects with strict property types & still guarantee everything will be the correct type upon deserialization.

-Without automatic typing, Godot will fail to apply a standard `Array` value to a property of type `Array[int]`.
-The same applies to typed dictionaries & other typed values.
+Without automatic typing, Godot will for example, fail to apply a standard `Array` value to a property of type `Array[int]` or to any other typed property.
+The same applies to typed dictionaries.

 The way Any-JSON ensures type safety is very efficient & doesn't require saving type data.
-During deserialization property type data is pulled from the class & that is used to tell the value what type it should be.
+During deserialization, property type details are pulled from the class & that is used to determine the type the data should be.

 ## Modular
 Everything is coded in GDScript across distinct classes & files, allowing for easy modification & extension.